 - Sony A6100.
 A little more expensive, but newer technology.

-I’ll try to to bore you with the details, but the Nikon is a DSLR camera, and while it takes great photos and video, most of the focus in camera technology is going towards “mirrorless” cameras like the Sony A6100.
+I’ll try not to bore you with the details, but the Nikon is a DSLR camera, and while it takes great photos and video, most of the focus in camera technology is going towards “mirrorless” cameras like the Sony A6100.
 It’s a little more expensive, but it’s newer technology.
 To me, it’s a draw.
 Either way is MUCH better than your phone.

 NOTE: if you’re buying these to shoot wildlife, you must also buy the zoom lens with it!
 The regular lens, although it does zoom a little, will not get close enough.